-Current Status of Lake Elsinore - Click Link
+Current Status of Lake Elsinore

 Lake Elsinore is Southern California’s Largest Natural, Freshwater Lake.
 Faced with a historic drought, extremely low water levels, higher temperatures, and an abundance of shad, the City has become increasingly concerned about the health of the lake and the vitality of the fishery.

-Last year, in an effort to be proactive and prepared, the City partnered with the Lake Elsinore & San Jacinto Watersheds Authority (LESJWA) launched Lake Watch 2015 to create awareness and engage the community, local and regional resource agencies and private businesses to take part in our efforts to prepare for and address the vulnerability of Lake Elsinore.
+In 2015, in an effort to be proactive and prepared, the City partnered with the Lake Elsinore & San Jacinto Watersheds Authority (LESJWA) launched Lake Watch 2015 to create awareness and engage the community, local and regional resource agencies and private businesses to take part in our efforts to prepare for and address the vulnerability of Lake Elsinore.

-Algae blooms occur when the algae grows at rapid speeds than normal causing dense accumulations in the water.
+Algae blooms occur when the algae grow at rapid speeds than normal causing dense accumulations in the water.
 Algae blooms are normal occurrences in bodies of water.
 They can become harmful when there is excessive growth.
-As the cyanobacteria dies off, harmful toxins can be produced known as cyanotoxins Concerns regarding blue-green algae have been on the rise throughout the Country and California including Pyramid Lake, Discovery Bay, Lake Elsinore, and Silverwood Lake.
+As the cyanobacteria die off, harmful toxins can be produced known as cyanotoxins Concerns regarding blue-green algae have been on the rise throughout the Country and California including Pyramid Lake, Discovery Bay, Lake Elsinore, and Silverwood Lake.

-Last year, a fish survey conducted on behalf of LESJWA found that Lake Elsinore’s fishery is imbalanced due to an overpopulation of Threadfin Shad.
+In 2015, a fish survey conducted on behalf of LESJWA found that Lake Elsinore’s fishery is imbalanced due to an overpopulation of Threadfin Shad.
 Shad are small, highly sensitive fish that hinder the water quality by eating microscopic zooplankton, which consume algae.
 With Shad feeding on the zooplankton in the lake, there will likely be an algae bloom thus reducing dissolved oxygen.
 Such conditions, ultimately lead to the demise of this delicate fish.
 It is nature’s way to rebalance the fish population and improve the overall health and quality of the lake.

-Since 2000, the City and LEJSWA in coordination with its partner agencies has greatly improved water quality and wildlife habitats in Lake Elsinore, as well as in the surrounding watershed.
+Since 2000, the City and LEJSWA in coordination with its partner agencies have greatly improved water quality and wildlife habitats in Lake Elsinore, as well as in the surrounding watershed.
 Successful projects to date include the following: